langchain-ai/langchain/templates/rag-pinecone-multi-query/README.md

 # rag-pinecone-multi-query

-This package is a template that performs RAG (Retrieval-Augmented Generation) using Pinecone and OpenAI with a multi-query retriever.
-It uses a Language Model (LLM) to generate multiple queries from different perspectives based on the user's input query.
+This template performs RAG using Pinecone and OpenAI with a multi-query retriever.

+It uses an LLM to generate multiple queries from different perspectives based on the user's input query.

 For each query, it retrieves a set of relevant documents and takes the unique union across all queries for answer synthesis.

 ## Environment Setup

-This template uses Pinecone as a vector store.
-The environment variables `PINECONE_API_KEY`, `PINECONE_ENVIRONMENT`, and `PINECONE_INDEX` need to be set.
-In addition, `OPENAI_API_KEY` should be set to use the OpenAI models.
+This template uses Pinecone as a vectorstore and requires that `PINECONE_API_KEY`, `PINECONE_ENVIRONMENT`, and `PINECONE_INDEX` are set.

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage